 Anya Proops QC

 Anya has a broad practice spanning information, media, human rights, public and employment law.
 She is recommended as a leading practitioner in the legal directories for her work in Data Protection, Defamation & Privacy, and Administrative and Public Law.
 The nature of Anya’s practice is such that she is equally at home conducting lengthy, witness-heavy hearings as she is arguing complex points of law before the appellate courts.
 Anya’s clients include individuals; corporations; media organisations; NGOs; statutory regulators and a wide array of public authorities.
 Anya is named in The Lawyer’s “Hot 100 Lawyers 2019” in recognition of her leading role the field of privacy litigation.

 Privacy & Media

 Anya is widely recognised as a leading privacy and media practitioner.
 The Lawyer lists Anya in its “Hot 100 Lawyers 2019”, recognizing her role ‘at the vanguard’ of cutting-edge privacy litigation.
-Chambers & Partners recognizes Anya as a “Star Individual” and describes her as ‘a leading light in the data protection domain, with a constant presence in high-profile cases which push the boundaries of how the Data Protection Act is applied’.
+Anya has been nominated as Defamation/Privacy Silk of the Year in the 2020 Chambers & Partners UK Bar Awards.
+Anya is recognised as a “Star Individual” in the data protection section of Chambers & Partners, which describes her as ‘a leading light in the data protection domain, with a constant presence in high-profile cases which push the boundaries of how the Data Protection Act is applied’.
 The Legal 500 equally identifies Anya as a ‘Leading Silk’ for her work in the data privacy field, where she is recognised for her ‘cutting edge expertise’.
-As well as acting and advising in a wide range of privacy and media cases, Anya has extensive experience when it comes to the regulatory and group litigation processes attendant on large-scale data breaches.
-Anya also has extensive experience of advising and litigating in connection with FOIA.
+As well as acting and advising in a wide range of privacy and media cases, Anya has extensive experience of advising and acting for controllers in cases involving large-scale personal data breaches.
+She very commonly assists controllers in dealing with both the regulatory and civil litigation/class action aspects of such cases.

 Examples of Anya’s work in this field include: